mrcjkb/rustaceanvim/README.md

 >   you can also use the `vim.g.rustaceanvim.server.on_attach` function,
 >   or an `LspAttach` autocommand.
 > - See the [Advanced configuration](#advanced-configuration) section
->   for more configuration options.
+>   or `:h rustaceanvim.config` for more configuration options.
 <!-- markdownlint-disable -->
 <!-- markdownlint-restore -->
 >[!IMPORTANT]